Techstrat/MusicWebScraping/README.md

  * stringr to manipulate the strings
  * readtext to write the data to the csv file

-See the repository MusicHitsAnimated for an animated graph of the hot parade.
+See the repository MusicHitsAnimated for an animated graph of the hit parade.